Mallawan: History

 It's possible that Mallawan was a Buddhist site at the same time that Kannauj was, given the short distance between them, but this is uncertain.
 An image of Asa Devi found in a temple here is "probably of Buddhist origin."

 In early times, the Mallawan area was ruled by the Thatheras until they were driven out by the Chandelas (in the west) and the Kurmis (in the east).
 Then, in 1033, it was invaded by Ghazi Sayyid Salar Masud; the tomb of one of his companions is found in Mallawan, in the neighbourhood of Uncha Tola.
 According to tradition, Mallawan was once called "Ghazipur" in Masud's honour.
 Mallawan's Sheikh community claims to have originally come to the town at this time.
 Later, in 1544, three of the Sheikhs were given a grant in the neighbouring village of Mohiuddinpur by Sher Shah Suri, on the condition that they reside there, recite prayers five times daily in the mosque, and shooting ten arrows after reading the afternoon prayers.

 The wandering saint Makhdum Shah, also called Misbah-ul-Ashiqin, came to Mallawan in 1415.
 His dargah is located here.
 Similar in style to that of Sadr Jahan in Pihani, it is clad with large kankar blocks, along with some sandstone, and it is crowned by a plain dome supported by 8 "richly ornamented" Hindu-style pillars.
 According to a book written in 1529 by one of his descendants, Makhdum Shah was invited to the imperial court at Delhi by Sikandar Lodi, but he declined and instead sent two of his followers.
-As a result, his follower Misbah-ul-Islam, aka Qazi Bhikari, was appointed qazi of Mallawan Pargana.
+As a result, his follower Misbah-ul-Islam, Qazi Bhikari, was appointed qazi of Mallawan Pargana.

 Mallawan is listed in the Ain-i-Akbari as the seat of a pargana.
 The town's jama masjid was built during Akbar's reign out of kankar blocks taken from an older building.
 By the turn of the 20th century, however, the mosque was described as being in ruins.

 In 1726, Shitab Rai was made chakladar of Mallawan.
 He became infamous for acquiring property by burying landowners alive and then making their heirs sell it to him.
 According to the first British settlement report in the mid-19th century, the landowners' bones were still sometimes dug up by farmers around the old chakladar compound.